zestia/ember-select-box/README.md

 #### `@usePopover`

 Optional.
 Opt in to native popover to benefit from CSS anchor position coupling.
 This will become the default in future.

+When you use this option `@destination` becomes irrelevant.

 #### `@popoverTarget`